Praveenmarshal/Movie-recommendation-system-/README.md

  * Delete the old CSV files (movies_data.csv and tamil_movies_data.csv) if they exist, to ensure you start fresh with only trending Tamil movie data.
  * Run the script: python tamil_trending_recommender.py
 This version should provide a list of Tamil movies that are currently popular and have been released relatively recently, giving you a good sense of "trending" within the Tamil film industry on TMDb.
-You can experiment with the primary_release_date.gte days (e.g., 30 for very recent, 180 for a broader recent period) and min_votes_threshold to fine-tune the results. if you have any doubts feel free to contact me
+You can experiment with the primary_release_date.gte days (e.g., 30 for very recent, 180 for a broader recent period) and min_votes_threshold to fine-tune the results.

+If you have feedback or suggestions, feel free to connect.

 Name: praveen k